All Products

 Access Procedure

-Step 3: Edit labels in the following format and click Update.
+Step 3: Edit the labels in the following format and click Update.

 Verify the result

-After you perform the preceding steps and restart the applications, Microservices Governance is enabled for the applications that are deployed in the Container Service for Kubernetes or Container Compute Service cluster.
+After you complete the preceding steps and restart the application, MSE microservice governance is enabled for the application deployed in Container Service for Kubernetes and Container Compute Service.

 What to do next

-After MSE Microservices Governance is enabled for your applications, you can use the features provided by MSE Microservices Governance, such as end-to-end canary release, graceful start and shutdown, and configuration of throttling rules.
-For more information, see Get started with Microservices Governance in 15 minutes (for Java applications).
+After your application is connected to the MSE governance center, you can use features such as end-to-end canary release, graceful startup and shutdown, and traffic throttling.
+For more information, see Quickly experience service governance features in 15 minutes (Java).